pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_47.png)

 13. Now, we will perform a delete.
-On your “WS AMER - SALES_SRC” connection (SQL Developer) select “SRC_CUSTOMER” table
+On your “WS - SALES_SRC” connection (SQL Developer) select “SRC_CUSTOMER” table
 14. On the right panel, select “Data” tab and look for “Peter Parker”, select it.

 ![](images/200/image200_48.png)

 15. Click on “delete icon (fourth icon from left to right on the icon bar; red X)
 16. Click on “Commit” (fifth icon from left to right on the icon bar; green checkmark on top of a disk) icon
 17. Let’s verify the deletion in the target.
-On your “WS TARGET - SALES_TRG ” connection (SQL Developer) select “SRC_CUSTOMER” table
+On your “WS - SALES_TRG ” connection (SQL Developer) select “SRC_CUSTOMER” table
 18. Look for “Peter Parker”, it will not be there
 19. Go back to DIPC, you should be in the detail screen of the Data Synch job
 20. It might take some time.
 The screen will reflect the deletion in the source